 The exchange doesn’t happen there on the street – you’ll follow them into a shop or a cueva or even into a newsstand for the swap.

 They usually have a machine to check for fake US dollar notes – and you’ll need to check your peso notes carefully as well when they’re handed over to you.
+I would also recommend recounting them just to be sure.

 This was how I first exchanged money when I moved to Argentina and it did feel strange!
 They’re usually pretty safe – but trust your gut and keep walking if a situation doesn’t feel safe.

-3. Currency exchange houses and banks
+3. Banks and currency exchange houses

 There’s a Banco La Nacion in Ezeiza International Airport where you can change a few dollars into pesos.